 Entities managed via the Interface ITF-4 include NetworkSlice, NetworkSliceSubnet, etc. (cf. TS 28.541 [9]).

-NOTE: in order not to create confusion, especially for external readers, it has been proposed in Figure 8.X.1-1 to rename interfaces, since interfaces Type-A and Type-B, used elsewhere in this TR, could be mixed up with MnS Component Type-A, Type B, Type C, defined in TS 28.533; similarly, interfaces Type-1 and Type-2, used elsewhere in this TR, could be mixed up with interfaces type 1, 2, etc. defined in TS 32.101.
+NOTE: in order not to create confusion, especially for external readers, it has been proposed in Figure 8.1.1-1 to rename interfaces, since interfaces Type-A and Type-B, used elsewhere in this TR, could be mixed up with MnS Component Type-A, Type B, Type C, defined in TS 28.533; similarly, interfaces Type-1 and Type-2, used elsewhere in this TR, could be mixed up with interfaces type 1, 2, etc. defined in TS 32.101.